-In order to match the subthermal model with the simulation data and verify that we were using the correct calculation for the simulation Coulomb logarithm, a scan in cell size was carried out, resulting in Fig. 4 and Fig. 5.
-In these runs, the simulation volume was held constant while the number of cells per linear dimension were scanned.
+In order to match the subthermal model with the simulation data and verify that we were using the correct calculation for the simulation Coulomb logarithm, a scan of the cell size was carried out, resulting in Figs. 4 and 5.
+In these runs, the simulation volume was held constant, while the number of cells per linear dimension was scanned.